 - Place a strong, sturdy, sisal fabric-covered scratching post in the same room as the tree.
 This gives your cat a positive alternative to climbing or scratching at the tree.
 Be sure to praise your kitty for using the post, and don't put it close enough for her to use it to launch into the tree.

-- If your cat is still insistent about messing with the tree, consider using one of the following deterrents:
+- If your cat is still insistent about messing with the tree, consider using a deterrent like: